QwertyIsCoding/QwertyIsCoding/README.md

  </h1>

 Updates:
- I am currently taking a break from coding.
+ I am currently taking a break.
 I am quite burnt out and have a lot of projects to maintain so this is getting out of hand.
-Will still maintain the projects but new projects won't be coming out as quickly as before.
+I'll still try to maintain the existing projects but new projects won't be coming out as quickly as before.
 I will work on small bug patches and updates to existing projects.

 - I’m currently working on [Blender-Portfolio](https://github.com/QwertyIsCoding/Blender-Portfolio)